 Disclosure: This post contains affiliate links, which means if you purchase something through my link, I will earn a small commission.
 This does not affect the price you pay for the item.
+This post also contains a sponsored link.

 Do you jump out of bed feeling wide awake in the morning?
 Or do you feel groggy and sleepy for a while after you get up?
 I am in the latter group, especially if I get up early.
 This is inconvenient because I actually really love getting up early.
 I like to use the early hours of the day to get productive things done, but it’s harder to get motivated when I am feeling sleepy.